Abhilash365/HCL-Hackaton-Team-DS/README.md

 ## 📖 Overview

 This project focuses on forecasting future sales trends using time series analysis.
-We generated a comprehensive synthetic dataset with custom features, stored it in a PostgreSQL database, and built predictive models to forecast sales for the upcoming quarter (3 months).
+We generated a comprehensive synthetic dataset with custom features, stored it in a SQLite database, and built predictive models to forecast sales for the upcoming quarter (3 months).

 The project evolves from univariate models (**ARIMA/SARIMA**) to multivariate models (**SARIMAX**) to leverage external features for higher accuracy.